tienne/webpack-hook-plugin/README.md

 * `onCompile`: array of scripts to execute on every compile. **Default: [ ]**
 * `dev`: switch for development environments.
 This causes scripts to execute once.
 Useful for running HMR on webpack-dev-server or webpack watch mode. **Default: true**
 * `safe`: switches script execution process from spawn to exec.
 If running into problems with spawn, turn this setting on. **Default: false**

+### etc

+If this plugin is helpful, please click start to support it.